Concepts → Sharpshooter break-even

 The long-range wrinkle

-Sharpshooter's other clause: ignores half-cover and three-quarters cover, and ignores the disadvantage from long-range shots.
-The first two are situational; the third is straight-up free — whenever the GM puts the target past your normal range, Sharpshooter converts the disadvantage to no-penalty.
+Sharpshooter's other clause has two parts: it ignores half-cover and three-quarters cover, and it ignores the disadvantage from long-range shots.
+The first two are situational; the third is straight-up free.
+Whenever the GM puts the target past your normal range, Sharpshooter converts the disadvantage to no penalty.

-Disadvantage is much worse than a flat −5: it
+Disadvantage is much worse than a flat −5.
+It multiplies

 advantage and